 By 1853 discontent over President Franklin Pierce’s patronage allotementcaused the Democrats to lose support among their constituents.
 In order to save the party from ruin, the Democrats needed something that would rally their base behind it and the best way to achieve this was to provoke opposition from its rival party—the Whigs.
 However, Pierce did not have any domestic policy that would serve this purpose, so Democratic Senator Stephen Douglas filled that void.
 Douglas developed a three-pronged western development program to drum up conflict with the Whigs.
 The first part was the formal organization of the territory west of Iowa and Missouri.
 The second part was enacting a homestead law that gave free land to settlers.
 The final part was the construction of a transcontinental railroad with federal land grants, which of course, would run through his home state of Illinois.
 Douglas’s top priority was the preservation of the Democratic Party not the preservation of the Union.
 It was a common trend among antebellum politicians to make decisions that would achieve short term partisan advantages with little concern for the long-term consequences these decisions would have on the health and preservation of the Union.

-It is important to note that the pressure to organize the land west of Missouri and Iowa did not come from land hungry southern slave holders or southern politicians wanting to extend slavery, rather it came from two northern sources.
-The first source were farmers seeking cheep land, as they could not gain a title for their settlements until Congress organized the territorial government.
+It is important to note that the pressure to organize the land west of Missouri and Iowa did not come from land-hungry southern slaveholders or southern politicians wanting to extend slavery, rather it came from two northern sources.
+The first source were farmers seeking cheap land, as they could not gain a title for their settlements until Congress organized the territorial government.
 The second source was railroad promoters (including Stephen Douglas) because the construction of a continental railroad required Congress to survey the land into sections to subsidize to the railroad companies.
 Thus, northern politicians faced pressure from their constituents to organize this territory although many wanted the continuation of the Missouri Compromise restriction to these lands, which restricted slavery above the 36°30’ parallel, Missouri’s southern border.

-Due to this repeal of the Missouri Compromise restriction and its restriction on white economic mobility, northerners became livid over the introduction of this bill.
+The Kansas-Nebraska Act forced the repealing of the Missouri Compromise, which infuriated northerners.
 However, the Kansas-Nebraska Act easily passed the Senate on March 4, 1854 by a vote of 37 to 14 with southern Whigs voting in favor of the bill—even if southern Whigs voted against the bill, it still would have passed the Senate.
 However, in the House of Representatives some northern Democrats caved to this political pressure from their constituents and voted against the bill.
 Despite this, on May 22, 1854, the bill passed the House by a much closer vote of 113 to 100 with northern Democrats split right down the middle, 44 voted in favor, 44 voted against.
 Additionally, 13 out of the 24 southern Whigs voting in favor (four abstained), enough to tie the House vote if they voted against.
 President Pierce signed this bill into law on May 30, 1854 and the massive political fallout that ensured had immediate and enduring consequences.

 Political cartoon depicting the violence of Bleeding Kansas